Bernolt/improve-application-resilience-with-azure-chaos-studio/README.md

   --parameters location=$LOCATION resourceName=$AKS_NAME dnsPrefix=$DNS_PREFIX agentCount=1 agentVMSize=$NODE_SIZE
 ```

+*Step 7:* Review what is deployed.
+You'll find a resource group that contains the service, node pools, and networking.
+And that you have a separate resource group that contains the nodes, a load balancer, public IP addresses, network security group (NSG), managed identity, virtual network, and route table.

-## Deploy a web application
+## Deploy the web application

-**Step 1:** Set the environment variables, using your terminal from the previous steps.
-You can use the commands below and adjust them to your liking.
+**Step 1:** Set the environment variables using your terminal from the previous steps.

 ```
 $ACR_NAME="acrtaksweuchaosrobino01"
 $DEPLOYMENT_NAME="AcrDeploymentRobino-01"
 ```

-**Step 2:** Run the following code to deploy the container registry, using the ARM-template you've downloaded.
-Wait for the deployment to finish, this may take a couple of minutes.
+**Step 2:** Run the following code to deploy the container registry using the ARM template.
+Wait for the deployment to finish.
+This may take a couple of minutes.

 ```
 az deployment group create \